-In terms of record retention, charities are required to keep duplicates of receipts for at least two years from the end of the calendar year in which the donations were made.
+In terms of records retention, charities are required to keep duplicates of receipts for at least two years from the end of the calendar year in which the donations were made.
 Most other documents need to be kept for 6 years from the end of the fiscal year.
 Some other records must be retained in perpetuity or until two years after the charity has been dissolved.
-This includes such things as "ten year gifts," minutes of meetings and all governing documents such as letters patent.
+This includes such things as "ten-year gifts," minutes of meetings and all governing documents such as articles of incorporation or letters patent.
 If in doubt, keep it!!